Liathers/A-Level-NEA/README.md

  - The releases are different stages of the development process, meaning features will either be incomplete or non-functional
  - Spaghetti code may be a staple of this project

+# Information

+ - The GUI element of this project will most likely be scrapped, at least until it gets submitted to the exam board due to severe time constraints